inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 The diagram above shows an architecture where we have multiple "Client" clusters on the left.
 Prometheus, a widely-adopted open-source metrics-based monitoring and alerting system, is actively monitoring the applications and the clusters.
 The monitoring set-up in each cluster is very robust and complete; however, there is no clear view on the metrics across clusters.

 Using a secure inlets PRO tunnel, those Prometheus servers are reachable from within the cluster on the right, the "Observability cluster.
-By doing so, the Prometheus server on the left can scrape selected time series from the other Prometheus servers, also know as Prometheus Federation.
+By doing so, the Prometheus server on the left can scrape selected time series from the other Prometheus servers, also know as [Prometheus Federation](https://prometheus.io/docs/prometheus/latest/federation/).

+For long-term storage, you may also want to consider [Thanos](https://thanos.io/) or [Cortex](https://cortexmetrics.io/).

 Let's take a look at how we can build this!

-> For a more scalable and robust architecture with long-term storage, we could highly recommend having a look at e.g. [Thanos](https://thanos.io/) or [Cortex](https://cortexmetrics.io/)

 ## Pre-requisites